Peter Penfold: Early life

-Penfold was born to Alfred and Florence (née Green) in 1944 and educated at Sutton Grammar School for Boys, where he stayed on until 19.
+Peter Alfred Penfold was born to Alfred and Florence (née Green) in 1944 and educated at Sutton Grammar School for Boys, where he stayed on until 19.
 He left school with A-levels in French, German, and geography, and took casual employment to earn money.
 Having a desire to make use of his language qualifications, he began applying for jobs at multi-national companies.
 He applied to Civil Service and passed the civil service exam, but was keen to join the Foreign Service.
 He took and passed a second exam to join the Foreign Service, but had to enter at a lower grade than he would have held in the Civil Service.